LEXICON OF BIEARTH

 Pastry

-Very close to the term Milkshake, Pastryhe term Pastry is used to describe beers that are similar to desserts, thanks to their generous, gourmet texture.
+Very close to the term milkshake, Pastryhe term Pastry is used to describe beers that are similar to desserts, thanks to their rich, generous texture.
 They often contain a lot of fruit and lactose.

 Farmhouse - Season

 Saison" or "Farmhouse" beers were originally "farmhouse beers".
-The farm's harvests determined the pace and quality of the brews.
+It was the farm's harvest that determined the pace and quality of the brews.

 Brewed at the end of winter, a generous quantity of hops is added to help preserve the beer until summer.